clark800/hget/README.md

 Building with `bearssl` requires both [bearssl](https://bearssl.org/) and [libtls-bearssl](https://github.com/michaelforney/libtls-bearssl).
 Building with `libressl` requires [libressl](http://www.libressl.org/).

-To set the CA bundle path set the `CA_BUNDLE` environment variable.

 To build with the `musl-gcc` wrapper, use e.g. `env CC=musl-gcc ./make`.